Smart Digital Group Limited (SDM) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-10, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Smart Digital Group Limited ("SDM" or the "Company") (NASDAQ: SDM).
+LOS ANGELES, Feb.
+12, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Smart Digital Group Limited ("SDM" or the "Company") (NASDAQ: SDM) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SMART DIGITAL GROUP LIMITED (SDM), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 16, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?